QuantRocket logo

 results.drop_duplicates()

-column value shifted down from the previous period.
+You can see that the previous_eps column contains the eps column value shifted down from the previous period.

-, we can do things like compare the current and previous EPS to create a new Filter that computes True if EPS increased from the previous period:
+Using period_offset, we can do things like compare the current and previous EPS to create a new Filter that computes True if EPS increased from the previous period:

 eps_increased = eps > previous_eps

-, and you combine the different periods into arbitrarily complex expressions.
+You can go back an arbitrary number of periods with period_offset, and you combine the different periods into arbitrarily complex expressions.
 Under the hood, this is what Pipeline's built-in periodic factors and filters do.

 The Pipeline API includes a variety of built-in factors and filters for performing periodic computations.
-These live in the zipline.pipeline.periodic
+These live in the zipline.pipeline.periodic module.
+To see the full list of available factors, click on periodic in the following import statement in JupyterLab and press Ctrl to see the module docstring:

 from zipline.pipeline import periodic